hdShang/arxiv-daily/docs/cs-RO/2025-11-24/papers/251119655v2-development-of-a-testbed-for-autonomous-vehicles-integrating-mpc-con.md

 ---
 layout: default
-title: Development of a Testbed for Autonomous Vehicles: Integrating MPC Control with Monocular Camera Lane Detection
+title: "Development of a Testbed for Autonomous Vehicles: Integrating MPC Control with Monocular Camera Lane Detection"
 ---

 # Development of a Testbed for Autonomous Vehicles: Integrating MPC Control with Monocular Camera Lane Detection